 - We will seek to give our members a minimum of 5 days, and ideally a minimum of 10 days, for the voting process whenever the timeline allows.

 - We will issue three reminders to our membership for voting members to complete the vote.

-Endorsement Process for “other” races (i.e. non key races per chart above):
+Endorsement Process for “other” races (i.e. non-key races per the chart above):

 JP Progressives may have an abbreviated endorsement process for Candidates who we have previously endorsed that are also uncontested.
 This abbreviated process may be limited to research and a recommendation by the Steering Committee and an up or down vote by the voting members of JPP.
 Examples of non-key races are outlined in the chart above.
 The JPP Steering Committee will not make an endorsement unless this minimum process has been implemented.

 For candidates previously endorsed by JPP running in competitive races, the JPP Steering Committee can also opt for an abbreviated endorsement process.
 For competitive races, the Steering Committee will usually default to its traditional endorsement process.
 However, an abbreviated process would, at minimum, include reviewing the candidate’s record or holding a candidate conversation with a JP Progressives body, either the Steering Committee or the General Membership.
 The primary difference is that we may not have a questionnaire or forum with our members with candidates for these offices.
 We will then make a recommendation to our membership and hold a ratification vote by our membership with the standard 60% threshold requirement.